 Little ones are front and centre at Kimberley’s Trickle Creek Lodge.
 On offer?
 Free food on Tuesday nights at Montana’s Cookhouse, plus duffle bags, stuffed animals, and goodie bags.
 And with Kimberley Alpine Resort just a schuss away, all ages are sure to feel the familial love.

 Think of snowy slopes, and cosy cabins spring to mind.
 Compact and cute, the rustic A-Frame Cabin in the Village at Red Mountain is just the ticket to shake off the winter chill.
 A kitchenette, three bedrooms, and friendly close quarters make this overnight unforgettable, beneath a blanket of snow.

-A deep powder day at Whitewater Ski Resort has a variety of après-ski options.
+A deep powder day at Whitewater Ski Resort has a variety of après-ski offerings.
 Option one: head to the historic Hume Hotel in the bustling city of Nelson, 25 minutes away.
 This 1898 landmark was recently renovated, but kept its historic appeal.
 Option two: escape the crowds, and book one of four luxury mountain cabins at Logden Lodge, tucked in BC’s backwoods, just down the road from the ski resort.

 For a different point of view, head to Vancouver Island.
 On the mountain, opt for private accommodation at the WinterGreen Lodge A&C Chalet, where the chalet offers easy access to the ski runs and the tube park.
 Leave the slopes behind at day’s end, and store you gear at the Riding Fool Hostel, a favourite Island haunt in nearby Cumberland.
 This charming hub offers a common kitchen, games room, plus plenty of welcoming spaces to share stories from a day’s powder play.
 Bonus: Riding Fool guests receive 20% off Mount Washington Alpine Resort lift tickets.